TobbaT/SingularGames/README.md

    python3 run_arena.py -game "20Questions.txt"
    ```

 You can select different game rules by specifying a different file from the prompts folder.
 You can also add your own Game files to that folder and select them.
+You can switch Model by editing this 'run_arena.py'.

 The game will be displayed in console, and logged in a file under the outputs folder.
 Sorry for the awful format at the moment.